FAQs

 • How do you establish negligence in a birth injury case?

-• How do birth injuries occur?
+• How do birth injuries happen?

 • What causes seizures right after birth?